WillTirone/analysis_projects/README.md

 4. The [Alpaca Trading](https://github.com/WillTirone/Stats_Projects/blob/master/Alpaca_Trading/Alpaca_Trading.ipynb) is about utilizing the Alpaca trading platform's API to buy and sell stocks on a paper account.
 More info about Alpaca [here](https://alpaca.markets/algotrading).
 It's been very easy to get started, and they have a great beginner's tutorial that I linked at the top of the notebook if you want to try it yourself.

-5. The [OOP Project](https://github.com/WillTirone/Stats_Projects/blob/master/OOP_Principles/Statistics_OOP.ipynb) is to explore Object-Oriented Programming principles to statistics
+5. The [OOP Project](https://github.com/WillTirone/Stats_Projects/blob/master/OOP_Principles/Statistics_OOP.ipynb) is to explore Object-Oriented Programming principles to statistics.
+I decided to move this to its own repo to expand on it; this can be found [here](https://github.com/WillTirone/Statistics_Module)